Debit and credit cards have a lot in common. But you can tell them apart by some differences in how they work. Oh, and by the card colours, of course.

 What's the Difference between a Debit Card and a Credit Card?

-Credit cards are often used for larger purchases or as a flexible and secure payment method abroad.
-Credit cards allow you to spend money up to a certain credit limit.
-When using the credit card, the amount is not debited immediately, but the credit card account is charged.
-Once a month, you receive a statement and can pay back the amount either all at once or in instalments.
-In this case, fees will be charged.
+Credit cards are often used for larger purchases, or as a flexible and secure payment method abroad.
+Credit cards let you spend money up to a certain limit.
+When using a credit card, the amount is charged to your account, but not taken off immediately.
+Once a month, you get a statement.
+You can pay the full amount back at once, or in instalments (fees apply for this option).

 Pay contactless

-Before making a large payment, it is a good idea to check the limits of your debit card and credit card to know the amount or limit up to which you can use the card.
-This already sometimes helps you to decide which card you want to use when and where.
+Before you make a large payment, it's a good idea to check your debit card limit and credit card limit to see how much you can use.
+This can also help you decide which card you want to use.

 The most significant difference